Sequential Gaussian Avatars with Hierarchical Motion Context: Preliminary

 \textbf{SMPL(-X) Series}~\cite{loper2015smpl, SMPL-X:2019} adopt a parameterized framework to represent human bodies across diverse shapes and poses.
 For each frame, the human mesh is derived by deforming a canonical template mesh based on shape and pose parameters.
 Specifically, a 3D point $\mathbf{x}$ on the canonical mesh is warped to the corresponding point on the deformed mesh in the observation space, following

 where $K$ is the total bone number and $\mathbf{B}_{k}$ is the transformation matrix for each bone.
 Specifically, $\mathbf{B}_{k}$ consists of a rotation and translation matrix $\mathbf{R}_{k}$ and $\mathbf{b}_{k}$.
 Here, $\mathbf{R}_{k}$ represents the global rotation of each joint, influenced by the local joint rotations $\bm{r}$, while $\mathbf{b}_{k}$ denotes each joint's translation, determined by the joint positions $\bm{j}$ and the human shape parameters $\beta$.
-Note that the linear blending weight $\omega^k$ depends on $\mathbf{x}$ and is regressed from comprehensive human meshes.
+The linear blending weight $\omega^k$ depends on $\mathbf{x}$ and is regressed from comprehensive human meshes.

 \textbf{3D Gaussian Splatting}~\cite{kerbl3Dgaussians} utilizes a set of point-based Gaussian primitives to explicitly represent scenes, enabling real-time and high-quality rendering.
 Each Gaussian primitive is defined by its center position $\mathbf{x} \in \mathbb{R}^{3}$ and covariance matrix $\mathbf{\Sigma} \in \mathbb{R}^{3\times3}$.
+To ensure positive semi-definiteness and simplify optimization, the covariance matrix $\Sigma$ is decomposed into a rotation matrix $\mathbf{R}$ and a scaling matrix $\mathbf{S}$: